Advertiser Disclosure

 Drive this gorgeous 55-mile stretch of roadway to appreciate the true diversity of Maui’s landscape.
 Pass over bridges and along bamboo forests, cruise by towering cliffs, and spot fruit trees and brilliant native Hawaiian flowers as you take in the amazing scenery of the Hana Highway on your picturesque trip.

 Visit: Start your drive making your way east on Highway 36.
-The mile markers will start over once the road changes to Highway 360.
+The mile markers start over once the road changes to Highway 360.
 You can usually find Road to Hana stops on these mile markers.

 Get There: The best way to experience this drive is in a rental car.

-3. Scuba/Snorkel Trip to Molokini
+3. Scuba or Snorkel Trip to Molokini

 Molokini is a partially submerged volcano that has been inactive for decades.
 It is well-known among divers for its colorful and diverse underwater inhabitants, nature preserve status, and humpback whale sightings.
 In fact, Molokini was named one of the top 10 dive spots in the world.